 - 8. It shall be possible to reject emergency service requests from an UE, without sufficient credentials to authenticate with the IMS in networks where emergency services from UEs with sufficient credentials to authenticate with the IMS are required. - 9.
 Emergency Service is not a subscription service and therefore, when the UE has roamed out of its home network, emergency services shall not be provided by the home network and shall be provided in the roamed-to network if the roamed-to network supports emergency sessions.
 If a UE has sufficient credentials, it shall initiate an emergency registration with the network (requiring the involvement of the home network).
 The CSCFs providing service for emergency sessions may be different from the CSCFs involved in the other IMS services.
 If the registration fails, the UE may attempt an anonymous emergency call. - 10.
 If an emergency session establishment request is routed to a P-CSCF located in the home network, the home network should be able to detect that the session is for emergency service (whether indicated as such or not) and respond to the UE indicating that the UE should initiate an emergency session in the visited network (e.g. via the CS domain of the visited network). - 11.
 Emergency centres and PSAPs may be connected to the PSTN, CS domain, PS domain or any other packet network. - 12.
-The architecture shall enable emergency centres and PSAPs to request a PSAP call back session to a UE with which the Emergency centres or PSAPs had an emergency session, if the UE is registered (i.e. containing valid credentials).
-PSAP call back is subject to local regulation. - NOTE 1: PSAP call back sessions are treated as normal calls. - 13.
-The IMS core network shall be able to transport information on the location of the subscriber. - 14.
+The architecture shall enable emergency centres and PSAPs to request a PSAP call back session to a UE with which the Emergency centres or PSAPs had an emergency session.
+The serving network of the UE shall use the appropriate call termination procedures e.g. IMS if the UE is available for voice over PS, or ICS if the user is available over CS.
+PSAP call back is subject to local regulation.

+NOTE 1: PSAP call back sessions are treated as normal calls.

+- 13. The IMS core network shall be able to transport information on the location of the subscriber. - 14.
 Void. - 15.
 The network shall be able to retrieve the caller's location; - 16.
 As a regional option, the network shall be capable of assigning a routable location key (i.e. Emergency Services Query Key, a.k.a.
 ESQK, which has the same properties as the existing ESRK in wireless 911 services) to an IMS emergency session, and releasing the ESQK when the emergency session is terminated. - 17.
 The network shall provide the caller's location information to the PSAP upon query from the PSAP. - 18.
 The network shall provide the possibility to route to a default answering point given the scenario where the local PSAP can not be determined. - 19.
 The network may provide a capability to enable a UE to obtain local emergency numbers. - 20 A UE should support a capability to obtain local emergency numbers from the network once such a capability has been defined and agreed. - 21.
-It shall be possible in the network (e.g. in the E-CSCF) to prevent the sending of the information of the users, such as public user identifiers and the location information to the PSAP when explicitly requested by the user, i.e. request on session by session basis and national regulator policy applicable to emergency services requires the user to be allowed to request privacy. - 22.
-Void.
+It shall be possible in the network (e.g. in the E-CSCF) to prevent the sending of the information of the users, such as public user identifiers and the location information to the PSAP when explicitly requested by the user, i.e. request on session basis and national regulator policy applicable to emergency services requires the user to be allowed to request privacy.